WHAT IS FASCISM?

 The sewage system

-While no one seems to be noticing or at least protesting much, government coffers are militarizing the police, expanding the jail population, providing employment for the carceral complex, and solidifying business ties with private contractors in the electronic monitoring and surveillance industry.
+In business-as-usual America, government coffers are militarizing the police, expanding the jail population, providing employment for the carceral complex, and solidifying corporate ties with private contractors in the electronic monitoring and surveillance industry.
 The state is happy to oblige in all of this, as it gives the bureaucracy and related sectors things to do and punitive profits to gain.
 With some eight million incarcerated, probated, and paroled under some kind of penal or protective jurisdiction, on top of the 70 million with a criminal record, we have what amounts to the physical or electronic shackling of almost a quarter of the American population.
 To be sure, some of the imprisoned are a threat to society.
-But many are not.
-That’s the point.
+But most are not.
 Fascism sweeps up everyone.
 In the name of law and order, large numbers get put away in either human cages or digital cages, subject to criminal-record blacklisting, GPS tracking, or other forms of electronic carceral surveillance.
 As the technology develops and evolves, there is no telling how it may become employed against all of us in the future.

 But it’s not enough to sweep things up once and for all to restore society to some primordial state of order.
 The public demands ongoing evidence, continual reassurance in the form of a constant flow of waste.
 The human sewage needs to be sent out of the way, but not to disappear.
 To provide the guilty with free room and board in which to do their time is unacceptable, and what happens to those dispatched to the carceral underworld needs to be made evident.
 They must be made to suffer throughout the duration of their sentences under the harshest possible conditions.
 In this sadistic theater, the line between those on stage and the audience is sharply drawn.
 If the question is what accounts for the enormous amount of human sewage the fascist state is compelled to produce, the answer is that there is something about this continuous outflow that is immensely satisfying.
 After all, as the Nazis said of the Jews, it serves them right: they had it coming to them.